Bill C-339: Godfrey–Milliken Act

-The Godfrey–Milliken Bill, also called the American Liberty and Democratic Solidarity (Loyalty) Act, was a private member's bill introduced in the Canadian parliament by Liberal MPs Peter Milliken and John Godfrey.
+Bill C-339: Godfrey–Milliken Act (Projet de loi C-330: Loi de Godfrey–Milliken) was a private member's bill introduced in the Parliament of Canada by Liberal MPs John Godfrey and Peter Milliken.
 The bill was intended as a parody of the American Helms–Burton Act.

 The Helms–Burton Act set up stringent punishments on any business or person that profited from property of American businesses and people that had been seized in the Cuban Revolution.
 The bill included a policy of punishing foreign nations and companies who had profited from this seized property (which in practice means trading with Cuba at all, since everything in Cuba is in some way connected to such property).
 This included a number of Canadian companies.

-The 1996 bill responded by calling for descendants of United Empire Loyalists who fled the American Revolution to be able to reclaim land and property that was confiscated by the American government.
-The bill would have also allowed the Canadian government to exclude corporate officers, or controlling shareholders of companies that possess property formerly owned by Loyalists, as well as the spouse and minor child of such persons from entering Canada.
-In total some three million Canadians are descendants of United Empire Loyalists, including Milliken and Godfrey.
+The 1996 bill responded by calling for descendants of United Empire Loyalists who fled the American Revolution to be able to reclaim land and property that had been confiscated during the revolution.
+The bill would have also allowed the Canadian government to exclude corporate officers, or controlling shareholders of companies that possess property formerly owned by Loyalists, as well as the spouse and minor children of such persons from entering Canada.

+In total some three million Canadians are descendants of United Empire Loyalists, including Godfrey and Milliken.
 The current value of the land and property seized during the American Revolution is many billions of dollars.

 The bill received widespread attention in Canada and also some publicity in the United States, including a feature on 60 Minutes.
+In some cases it was also called the American Liberty and Democratic Solidarity (Loyalty) Act.